-These general regulations of the Association are designed to provide all members and affiliated clubs with the standard of behaviour that is expected in all activities of the Association, its members and affiliated clubs.
+The Code of Conduct of the Association is designed to provide all members and affiliated clubs with the standard of behaviour that is expected in all activities of the Association, its members and affiliated clubs.

 It is the aim of the Association that disputes are resolved with mediation wherever possible, and the imposition of penalties by way of monetary fines or the suspension or termination of membership will only be applied where meaningful mediation was not applicable or successful.